The Center for Divorce Education

 In the wake of divorce, it's not uncommon for children to exhibit anger and irritability.
 These emotional responses are one of the most common divorce effects on children.
 They are often a manifestation of their confusion and frustration surrounding the changes in their family life.
 Such feelings might be directed towards parents, siblings, or peers, and can sometimes persist over time.

 Recognizing and addressing these emotions is crucial for the child's emotional health.
-The Center for Divorce Education provides insightful resources, accessible through our classes like Children in Between for Kids, to help parents and children navigate these challenging emotional responses.
+The Center for Divorce Education provides insightful resources, accessible through our classes like Children in Between: For Kids, to help parents and children navigate these challenging emotional responses.

 8. More Health-Related Problems